From Chaos To Calm: A Life Changed By Ketamine

 One of those effects involves a part of the brain involved in temperature regulation.
 And that could explain why patients like James usually stop overheating once they are taking ketamine.

 James started taking a ketamine nasal spray every other day.
-And he says his response was dramatic.
+He says his response was dramatic.

 "One day I turn to my wife and I'm like, 'I feel calm today.
 I don't know if it's the sun coming in, I don't know if it's just the way we're sitting here, but I feel like I could go and sit at the computer and work.' "